billthefarmer/blog/blog/content/post/2017-08-24-whatever-o-meter-revisited.md

 re-implementing as a hugo shortcode.
 The first part of the plugin just outputs svg code to draw the dial and pointer, that was fairly easy to implement, it just has some iteration in it.
-I had to change the ticks slightly as Hugo doesn't appear to support floating point arithmatic in templates.
+I had to change the ticks slightly as Hugo doesn't appear to support floating point arithmetic in templates.

 The really difficult part was reading the page parameters, as most of